Feel like you can get so much more from your ecommerce website? I have put together nine tips for you to help you get more from your website.

 Alternatively, you could send them a discount code to help to try and entice them to return to the site and convert.

-We use event tracking (as per the image above) to monitor where users are clicking on the page (clicks that don’t change the URL), so that we can see how they’re engaging with the pages.
-Using event tracking on the checkout page is particularly useful as there are generally lots of options that are hard to track, ie: checkout with PayPal.
+Use event tracking to monitor where users are clicking on the page (clicks that don’t change the URL), so that you can see how they’re engaging with the pages.
+Using event tracking on the checkout page is particularly useful as there are generally lots of options that are hard to track for example checkout with PayPal.

 With product pages, monitoring how users are using additional image and video content is really useful and can help illustrate their role in conversions.

 Goals (and goal funnels) provide a great way of visualising user journeys and identifying the stages where your visitors are dropping off or leaving the site.
-We use goals to track common journeys through retail sites (like homepage > brand page > category page > product) so we can see where people are dropping off along the way.
+You can use goals to track common journeys through websites (homepage > brand page > category page > product) so you can see where people are dropping off along the way.

 Attribution is a huge part of ecommerce and for smaller retailers who haven’t invested in attribution models, the multi-channel conversions section of Google Analytics is a really valuable feature.